How 30 Awesome Companies do Welcome Emails

 Design & Content: Pluck up the courage to depart from a newsletter that could perform better and set out on a journey to design a newsletter that converts.

-Sure, your business is awesome and there’s so many things you want your new users to know about, but don’t do that on the same email.
+Sure, your business is awesome and there are so many things you want your new users to know about, but don’t do that on the same email.

 Every email of your Welcome email sequence should have one objective and be designed around that single objective.